Tanyakesharwani09/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This repository contains the source code for a  Rock-Paper-Scissors game built using HTML, CSS, and JavaScript.
+Built an interactive game with responsive UI, game logic using JavaScript, score tracking, and real-time feedback.